Header

 A portion of the proposed route along Walker Road will cross U.S. Forest Service land and may require a Federal environmental (NEPA) study that will take approximately a year to complete.

-By moving the lines from their current location in a heavily forested area with severely restricted access (no access roads), we will be able to access the line more quickly and restore power more efficiently in the event of an outage.
-The new poles will be wrapped with materials that improve evacuation routes by helping to prevent them from failing or falling during a potential wildfire.
+By moving the line from its current location in a heavily forested area with severely restricted access (no access roads), we will be able to restore power more quickly.
+The new poles will be weathered steel, which will improve evacuation routes by helping to prevent them from failing or falling during a potential wildfire.
 In addition, the new power poles will be equipped with avian protection devices.

 Overhead power lines are easier to inspect and maintain, and also easier to identify and repair faults, compared to underground infrastructure.
 The new location along Walker Road will also allow us to deenergize the line more quickly in the unfortunate event of a nearby wildfire.
-Visit our website to learn more about APS's wildfire mitigation strategy and public safety power shutoff program, which could be used in the event of extreme fire risk.
+Visit our website to learn more about APS's wildfire mitigation strategy and public safety power shutoff program, which is to be used only during severe fire conditions.

 Will these poles look similar to those along Copper Basin Road?

-No, Copper Basin Road power poles accommodate 69kV transmission lines, are about 65-75 feet tall, and have about 7 wires.
+No, Copper Basin Road power poles accommodate 69kV transmission line and are about 65-75 feet tall.

 Buried power lines can also extend power outages, as it may take additional time to locate a specific power issue, and take more time to access the fault and repair it.
 Additionally, underground systems can be prone to flooding in certain conditions.